Opencast-Moodle/documentation/docs/tool/settings.md

 Once such a user is created, you must add it to the group `Opencast Project External Applications` *(role `ROLE_GROUP_MH_DEFAULT_ORG_EXTERNAL_APPLICATIONS`)*, which is created by Opencast by default, or you must add the required external API roles to that user in a different way.
+Note, that the roles above are the minimal required roles and additional roles may be added, if required.

 The tool plugin has the following configuration options: